skeeto/skeeto.github.com/_posts/2024-11-10-Everything-I-ve-learned-so-far-about-running-local-LLMs.markdown

 Where `cache_prompt` is a llama.cpp-specific JSON parameter (`!:`).
 Prompt
 cache nearly always better enabled, yet for some reason it's disabled by default.
-However, other APIs refuse requests with this parameter, so I must be able to omit or otherwise disable it.
+Other APIs refuse requests with this parameter, so then I must omit or otherwise disable it.
 The Hugging Face "profile" looks like this:

     !api https://api-inference.huggingface.co/models/{model}/v1
     !:model Qwen/Qwen2.5-72B-Instruct